 PAUL: That was sillier than anything Saxon used to do “laughs.”

 After Fastway, you joined Saxon.
 Paul, were you impressed when you heard the Fastway albums, and you said, we have to pick this guy up?

 PAUL: Yeah, I think I played with Nibbs before, I think before he joined Fastway?

 PAUL: Bram Tchaikovsky’s blues band, or what were they called?

 NIBBS: The Knee-Tremblers.

-NIBBS: Scumbles, before he joined Paul played with us and he also played with us in the Green Man.
-Scumbles would be Roger Marshall, he used to be a British biker, motorcycle racer.
-Paul used to play, like he’s just really eager to play any blues-rock gigs whenever he’s got a chance, and you can catch his new album out next summer.
+NIBBS: Scumbles, before he joined, Paul played with us, and he also played with us in the Green Man.
+Scumbles would be Roger Marshall, and he used to be a British biker, motorcycle racer.
+Paul used to play like he’s just really eager to play any blues-rock gigs whenever he’s got a chance, and you can catch his new album out next summer.

 PAUL: He’s putting me on the spot!